What is Leadership Jones?

 What is the program format?

-Leadership Jones begins with a mandatory meet and greet.
-After the meet and greet, full day follow-up sessions are held once a month.
-7 full-day sessions are held each subsequent month to focus on community sectors such as Area Economy, Education, State Government, Media, Arts & Culture, Civil & Criminal Justice and Quality of Life.
+Leadership Jones consists of Six full-day sessions that focus on community sectors such as Area Economy, Education, State Government, Media, Arts & Culture, and Quality of Life.
 During the sessions, class members have an opportunity to meet community leaders in each of the areas, hear from the experts on various topics and take trips throughout the county for a first-hand look at the organizations that relate to each topic.
-The program begins in August with an orientation and ends in November with a graduation celebration.
+The program begins in October with an and ends in March with a graduation celebration.

 Who Should Apply?